BayesWatch/deficient-efficient/README.md

 ## Install

 I installed requirements as follows by creating a conda environment with miniconda2.
-Make sure your bashrc points towards cudnn and CUDA
+At present the latest pytorch release *doesn't* contain optimised grouped convolutions so we have to install from source.

-e.g.
+Make sure your bashrc points towards cudnn and CUDA. e.g.
 ```
 export CUDA_HOME=/opt/cuda-8.0.44